-Not long after the attack on Pearl Harbor, Hawaii, he, like most of the "Greatest Generation," enlisted in the U.S. military when he joined the Army Air Corps in February 1942.
-Baguette became a second lieutenant in the U.S. 7th Bomb Group, and was stationed in Panadaveswar in then British India.
+Not long after the attack on Pearl Harbor, Hawaii, he, like most of the "Greatest Generation," enlisted in the U.S. military and joined the Army Air Corps in February 1942 to become part of the Second World War.
+Baguette became a second lieutenant in the U.S. 7th Bomb Group, and was stationed in Pandaveswar in then British India.

-On March 31, 1943, he and his squadron were ordered to destroy a railroad bridge in Pyinmana, Burma and history was made.
+On March 31, 1943, he and his U.S. Airmen squadron were ordered to destroy a railroad bridge in Pyinmana, Burma and history was made.

-Baggett's bomber squadron was intercepted by a group of Japanese Zero fighters and a fierce fight ensued.
+Owen Baggett's plane and B-24 Bomber squadron was intercepted by a group of Japanese Zero fighters and a fierce fight ensued.
 With the plane badly damaged, Baggett tried to fend off the Zeros with the top turret .50 cal guns while another crew member attempted fire control on the aircraft.

 Before the burning bomber could explode, he and four crew members were able to bail out, but the fight to survive wasn't over just yet.

-It was then that Baggett raised his sidearm and fired four shots into the enemy cockpit!
+It was then that Baggett raised his sidearm and took his best shot.
+He fired four rounds into the enemy cockpit, hitting the Japanese pilot!

 The plane then stalled, and the enemy Zero spun out of sight.
-Although the young U.S. pilot could never have believed that he shot down an enemy fighter plane with his .45 M1911 supposedly one credible report “said the plane was found crashed, the pilot thrown clear of the wreckage with a single bullet in his head”
+Although the young U.S. pilot could never have believed that he shot down an enemy fighter plane with his .45 M1911, supposedly one credible report cited by Wikipedia said "the plane was found crashed, the pilot thrown clear of the wreckage with a single bullet in his head."

-Though he survived the incident, and would go down in history as possibly the only man to down an enemy fighter with a .45, he was captured by the Japanese and spent the rest of WWII in a prisoner of war internment camp.
+Though he survived the incident, and would go down in history as possibly the only person to down an enemy fighter with a .45 handgun, he was captured by the Japanese and spent the rest of WWII in a prisoner of war internment camp.